-Our employee stock purchase plan, which was approved by our board of directors on April 27, 2016 and by our stockholders on June 20, 2016, allows participating employees to purchase shares of our common stock at a discount through payroll deductions.
-The plan is available to all of our employees and participating subsidiaries.
+Our employee stock purchase plan ("ESPP"), which was approved by our board of directors on April 27, 2016 and by our stockholders on June 20, 2016, allows participating employees to purchase shares of our common stock at a discount through payroll deductions.
+The plan is available to all of our employees and employees of participating subsidiaries.
 Participating employees may purchase common stock, on a voluntary after tax-basis, at a price equal to 85% of the lower of the closing market price per share of our common stock on the first or last trading day of each stock purchase period.
-The plan ordinarily consists of sixmonth purchase periods, beginning on May 16 and November 16 of each calendar year, but the initial purchase period began on July 27, 2016 and will end on May 15, 2017.
+The plan ordinarily consists of six-month purchase periods, beginning on May 16 and November 16 of each calendar year, but the initial purchase period began on July 27, 2016 and will end on May 15, 2017.
 A total of 1.6 million shares of common stock are reserved for issuance under the plan, and this share reserve will automatically be supplemented each January 1 through the year 2026 by an amount equal to the least of (1) 1% of the shares of our common stock outstanding on the immediately preceding December 31, (2) 500,000 shares or (3) such lesser amount as our board of directors may determine.
-No purchases were made under the plan in the six months ended June 30, 2016.
+No purchases were made under the plan in the nine months ended September 30, 2016.
+We recognized \$0.2 million in stock-based compensation expense related to the ESPP for each of the three-month and nine-month periods ended September 30, 2016.
+We did not recognize any stock-based compensation expense related to the ESPP in either of the three-month or nine-month periods ended September 30, 2015.

-Note 9.
+Note 7.
 Income Taxes